-The course starts by revisiting the maths and physics necessary to understand the discipline before applying these principles to the techniques used in collision reconstruction.
+The programme starts by revisiting the maths and physics necessary to understand the discipline before applying these principles to the techniques used in collision reconstruction.
 This is reinforced during practical sessions when students put these techniques into practice.

 We highly recommend that you sit Maths for CI's before attempting the UCPD.